Cg28008/Cg28008/README.md

 - 👋 Hi, I’m @Cg28008
-- 👀 I’m interested in coding, gaming, and creating youtube videos
+- 👀 I’m interested in coding and gaming
-- 🌱 I’m currently learning in school :o
+- 🌱 I’m currently learning stuff :o
 - 💞️ I’m looking to collaborate on nothing yet :p
-- 📫 How to reach me discord ( cgplayscc YT #6468)
+- 📫 How to reach me discord ( @cgplayscc_ )

 <!---
 Cg28008/Cg28008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.